michhar/bot-masterclass/Mission02/Recognizers.md

 ## Recognizers in action

+Recognizers are just objects that can pick up on or recognize a user's intent.
+We can use LUIS models in our bots with a particular helper method for LUIS integration.
+We could also create custom recognizers.
+We will see both, but here mostly focus on the LUIS model recognizer.

-This Bot demonstrates how to use an `EntityRecognizer` and `LuisRecognizer` along with an existing LUIS application to add quick functionality and natural language support to a bot.
+We will focus on how to use an `EntityRecognizer` and `LuisRecognizer` along with an existing LUIS application to add quick functionality and natural language support to a bot.
+There is a portion on a custom recognizer as well.

 ### LUIS Model